Newton Dale

-Newton Dale is a narrow dale within the North York Moors National Park in North Yorkshire, England.
+Newton Dale, or Newtondale, is a narrow dale within the North York Moors National Park in North Yorkshire, England.
 It was created by meltwater from a glacier carving the narrow valley.
 Water still flows through the dale and is known as Pickering Beck.

 The dale starts between Goathland Moor and Lockton High Moor where water runs southwards towards Pickering.
 In its upper reaches, the dale is very twisting and deep with the floor of the dale being 150 m above sea level.

-The dale is spelt either Newtondale or Newton Dale.
-Ordnance Survey maps and the North York Moors Railway refer to it as Newton Dale.

 History

 The dale was carved out by a massive amount of water charging through it in the last ice age.
-At the start of the twentieth century, Percy Kendall suggested that several massive glacial lakes at what is now the watershed between Eller Beck, the River Derwent and Pickering Beck effectively dammed the water and it was released at a torrent to carve the dale.
+At the start of the twentieth century, Percy Kendall suggested that several massive glacial lakes at what is now the watershed between Eller Beck, the River Derwent and Pickering Beck effectively dammed the water, and it was released at a torrent to carve the dale.
 It has been estimated that a few decades worth of water running through the dale carved it out, spilling the displaced earth into Lake Pickering.
 The flow of water is believed to have been 10,000 m3 per second; ten times the amount of water discharged by the River Thames when it is in flood.
-Kendall's original theory about massive pre-glacial lakes has been cast in doubt by modern research; many now believe that the ice sheets themselves just melted and released the water rather than the ice sheets holding back water in huge lakes.
-However, everyone agrees that the dale is an oddity as the water flowing through Pickering Beck down the dale does not have the power needed to carve out the narrow valley, which is 150 m above sea level on the valley floor with steep walls at up to 240 m at the crest.
-At certain points the narrow valley is only 500 m across.
+Kendall's original theory about massive pre-glacial lakes has been cast in doubt by modern research; many now believe that the ice sheets themselves just melted and released the water, rather than the ice sheets holding back water in huge lakes.
+However, everyone agrees that the dale is an oddity, as the water flowing through Pickering Beck down the dale does not have the power needed to carve out the narrow valley, which is 150 m above sea level on the valley floor, with steep walls at up to 240 m at the crest.
+At certain points, the narrow valley is only 500 m across.

 Killing Nab Scar, a cliff face in the wood just to the north of Newton Dale railway station, was formerly a place where the farmers of Goathland were, according to the terms of their tenancy, obliged to breed, raise and train hawks for royal use.